Developer guide: Metadata

 Each metadata field must have a unique name and a type.
 The max number of fields per organization is determined by account tier.

 Know your account limits of maximum number of allowed metadata fields.

 Once you create a field, you cannot change the type.
 You can modify the names of custom metadata schema by clicking the Edit button in the detail view of each schema.
 You cannot modify the names of reserved fields.

-Follow these steps to bulk add metadata to your data rows in the Catalog UI.
+Follow these steps to bulk add metadata to your data rows in Catalog.

 See this page to learn the limits for bulk adding metadata to data rows in Catalog.

-You will need to select a curate a subset of data.
+You will need to select a curated subset of data.

 For example, you may select a cluster of data from the projector view.
 Another option could be to select the top results of a natural language search.
 This way, you can use neural networks like CLIP as zero-shot classifiers.
 A third possibility is to select all assets that look similar to each other - thanks to Labelbox similarity search.
 Similarity search powered by embeddings allows you to leverage any off-the-shelf neural network as a zero-shot classifier.

 There are three ways to select data rows:

 - Option 1: Select all filtered data rows by choosing Select all.